ARS CRIMINAL DAMAGE ATTORNEY PHOENIX, AZ

 “A person commits criminal damage by:

 It can be difficult to understand the full scope of what qualifies as Arizona criminal damage.
-If you are facing these charges, we recommend speaking with an experienced criminal damage defense lawyer.
+If you face these charges, we recommend speaking with an experienced criminal damage defense lawyer.

 How Does Arizona Calculate the Dollar Amount of Damage?

 The penalties and classifications for criminal damage charges largely depend on the dollar amount of damage done to the property.
-Three primary factors are taken into consideration when calculating the amount of damage done.
+Three primary factors are considered when calculating the amount of damage done.

 Penalties for Criminal Damage in Arizona